PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/298-q1-2021-progress-report.md

 By [jackun](https://github.com/jackun) .

-[\#4310](https://github.com/PCSX2/pcsx2/pull/4310) USB: Improve Force Feedback test so it doesn\'t block UI.
+[\#4310](https://github.com/PCSX2/pcsx2/pull/4310) USB: Improve Force Feedback test so it doesn't block UI.
 By [CookiePLMonster](https://github.com/CookiePLMonster) .

 This modifies DirectInput USB Force Feedback test not to block the UI.